sanjeevai/Train_accidents_in_India/README.md

 * project.ipynb

 Data analysis in Python.
 This was required for project submission in Udacity's Data Scientist Nanodegree program.
+It contains the same results as in *report.rmd* file but in less depth.

 * report.rmd